ohmvaghela/Learn/dbms/README.md

 - Involve Insertion, retrival, deletion, updating info stored in DB
 - Qurey language
 - Used to manuplate data (CRUD)

+## DCL (Data Control Language)
+- Access permision of user
+- Like `GRANT` and  `REVOKE`

+## DQL (Data Query Language)

+## TCL (Transaction control language)
+- Manage transactions like `commit`, `rollback`, `save point`, `set transaction`

+## Database, DateWarehouse, Datalake, Lakehouse
+- Data warehosuse
+  - Data from Database is ETL to data warehosue
+  - Data warehouse is used for data analytics and reporting
+  - Data is scheduled to be sent from database to data warehouse
+- Data lake
+  - Any kind of data can be stored in datalake
+  - Like images, video audo files, zip files...
+- Lakehouse
+  - Combines features of data lakes and data warehouses

 # 1,2,3 Tier Architecture